 This 30-minute 16 episode cartoon series ran on NBC from September 8, 1973 to August 30, 1975 was a Hanna-Barbera Production.

 Our favorite mysterious and spooky family was traveling across the country in their Victorian RV and found themselves involved in “hair raising” adventures and honestly, this is the Addams Family, what other kind of adventures would they have?
 While all of the familiar characters were included in this series, only Ted Cassidy (Lurch) and Jackie Coogan (Uncle Fester) voiced their characters.

 Filmation's ARK II

-- Three young scientists, Jonah (Terry Lester), Ruth (Jean Marie Hon) and Samuel (Jose Flores) along with their pet chimp, Adam traveled the barren country side in their high tech RV, searching for survivors.
-Their intention was to help them get back on their feet and to heal the planet.
+This Filmation live-action Saturday morning show ran for one season on CBS from September 11, 1976 to December 18, 1976.
+Set in the 25th century, we saw an Earth that had been devastated by war, pollution and waste.
+Three young scientists, Jonah (Terry Lester), Ruth (Jean Marie Hon), Samuel (Jose Flores) along with their pet chimp, Adam, traveled the barren countryside in their high tech RV, searching for survivors.
+Their intention was to help them get back on the feet and to heal the planet.

 Captain Caveman and the Teen Angels

 Most likely inspired by the prime time series Charlie’s Angels, this Hanna-Barbera venture gave us Captain Caveman, a prehistoric caveman who had been frozen for millions of years in a block of ice, and who was set free by three cute teenagers, Brenda, Taffy and Dee Dee.
 Together, this foursome solve mysteries.